MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample4.md

 ### Display the Lung Volume in the Image
 We now like to display the volume in the image viewer.
 For this, open the panel of the modules `CalculateVolume` and `SoView2DAnnotation`.
 Open the tab *Input* in the panel of the module `SoView2DAnnotation`.
-Now establish a parameter connection between *Total Volume* calculated in the module `CalculateVolume` and the *input00* of the module `SoView2DAnnotation`.
+Now, establish a parameter connection between *Total Volume* calculated in the module `CalculateVolume` and the *input00* of the module `SoView2DAnnotation`.
 This connection projects the *Total Volume* to the